Structure and Interpretation

 1. Elements of Learning

-In part 1 of the course notes, we transition from deterministic types to stochastic tensors
+In part one of the book, we transition from the deterministic types of software 1.0 to the stochastic tensors of software 2.0

-by training a house price prediction model with numpy's, understanding
+by training a house price prediction model with numpy's np.ndarray in order

 Contents